 The company also actively supports gardening clubs, Master Gardeners and sponsored events in the U.S. and Canada by providing free samples for contests, give-aways and conservation efforts.
 Contact [email protected] for more information.

-Win a package of Plantskydd to protect your plants
+Winners of a package of Plantskydd to protect plants

 This article was made possible thanks to sponsorship by Tree World Plant Care Products.